Home

 Ryan's mom agrees.

-"It's good to talk to your kids because we have to make them conscious of it," Stuart mentioned.
+"It is advisable to talk to your kids because we have to make them conscious of it," Stuart mentioned.

 Quelle: www.cnn.com